 Metals & Minerals News

-Alba Mineral Resources plc said it planned to conduct an underground drilling programme in a newly identified vein system at Clogau-St David’s mine in North Wales.
+Alba Mineral Resources plc plans an underground drilling programme in a newly identified vein system at the Clogau-St David’s gold mine project in North Wales.

 LL005 intersected the projected vein system some 16 metres below the intercepts for drill holes LL001-LL004.
 Hole LL005 intersected significant quartz veins at 90m and 102m.